cschneggenburger/Horiseon-accessibility/README.md

 This webpage was refactored in order to add in accessibility features for a marketing agency client to optimize their webpage for search engines to drive more views and business.
 Below you will find the user story and acceptance criteria for the project and a mockup image of the finished product.

+## Code Hierarchy

+Root will contain index.html, assets folder and README.md.
+Assets folder contains the CSS folder and Images folder.
+CSS files are contained in the CSS Folder.
+Images are contained in the Images folder.

 ## User Story

 ```